TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Natural Preservatives

-Unlike traditional dog treat baking methods, PLATO takes extra care to air-dry these tasty morsels in small batches at its USA facility.
-This process enables it to maintain the inherent nutrients of the ingredients, resulting in a nutritious and irresistible snack.
+I'm happy to note that PLATO takes extra care to air-dry these tasty morsels in small batches at its USA facility.
+This process enables it to maintain the inherent nutrients of the ingredients.
+So your dog gets a nutritious and irresistible snack.

 ✔ Long-Lasting